doximity/oauth2c/README.md

 # Intantiates a cache manager that will keep the 1000 most recently used access tokens in memory.
 manager = OAuth2c::Cache::Manager.new(client, OAuth2c::Cache::Backends::InMemoryLRU.new(1000))

-# manager supports the same methods that client support for each grant tyoe but it has cache specific methods as well
+# manager supports the same methods that the client supports for each grant type but also provides cache specific methods
 manager.cached?(user.id, scope: ["basic"])
 # => false